 This post is sponsored by Allianz Global Assistance (AGA Service Company) and we have received financial compensation.
 However, all thoughts and opinions are our own and based on personal experiences.

-Flight Delay Travel Tips
+Flight Delay Questions

 We research flights.
 We weigh flight schedules with prices and select the best options for our family.
 Then it’s our day to travel and BOOM flight delay.
 Our plans have gone awry and we just want to make it to our destination without losing half our vacation and paycheck.